franzbu/EnhancedSpaces.spoon/README.md

   ...
 ```

-Adjust the keys to your liking; in the order of 'modifierSnap3Keys' windows are positioned as follows:
+Windows are positioned as follows:
 - 1: left third of screen (1)
 - 2: middle third of screen (2)
 - 3: right third of screen (3)